In order to meet our maternal and newborn health objectives, we need health professionals and community health workers

 percentage of global births that were assisted by suitably qualified health workers between 2015 and 2020 percentage of women in least developed countries that were assisted by suitably qualified health workers during birth

 Over the past decade and a half, considerable emphasis within global maternal-newborn health programs has been placed on “skilled birth attendance,” i.e., births assisted by suitably qualified health workers.
 This reflects the observation that for women delivering at home without ready access to emergency obstetrical care, support from traditional birth attendants proved inadequate to substantially reduce risk of death for the mother or newborn.
-Considerable effort has been expended in many settings to help ensure that women give birth with the assistance of a qualified health worker, generally in a health facility.
+Considerable effort has been expended in many settings to help ensure that women give birth with the assistance of qualified human resources, specifically a health worker, and generally in a health facility.

 However, in many instances there has not been equal attention given to the actual substance of the care provided or the necessary supports to enable health workers to provide adequate care.
 In recent years, there has been increasing attention in program work to the quality and content of maternal-newborn services, particularly around the time of birth.
 This is reflected in current work at the World Health Organization on improving quality of maternal-newborn health care.